rishooty/Q9xS/README.md

 * The best method I found involved using external tools and wasn't exactly cross-platform.
 * All of the available C# libraries couldn't extract split cabs individually.
-* There are some .CABs windows doesn't even like being rebuilt at all, even with no changes.
 * Driver related updates don't need to match existing files, and would be missed if I used the above method.
 MSBATCH.inf included.
 * Encouraging people to automatically update a large mass of files didn't seem like a good idea in general.
 Slipstreaming is already finicky as it is, so the user should know exactly which files they're updating and why.